mithril-security/blindai/docs/docs/security/remote_attestation.md

 ### Quote verification collateral

-The quote verification collateral is not done on the fortanix EDP.
+The quote verification collateral is not done on the Fortanix EDP.
 The overall goal was to be able to link DCAP functions to our code.
 These specific functions are `sgx_ql_get_quote_verification_collateral`, for the collateral, and  `sgx_ql_free_quote_verification_collateral` to free memory when the desired operations are done.
 These functions request the PCCS service to retrieve the PCK certificates necessary when not already cached.